-Bonnie Hewson joined Power to Change in September 2015 and manages the Empowering Places programme and other projects in six of our Priority Places.
+Bonnie Hewson joined Power to Change in September 2015 and oversees the Empowering Places programme and other place-based work.

-Bonnie is a Trustee of Windmill Hill City Farm where her daughter goes to nursery, she manages a small allotment and enjoys cuddles with her cat Bob whilst knitting odd creatures.
+Bonnie also has a doctorate relating to how communities use of performing arts archives and she used to run a small theatre company in her spare time.
+Bonnie is currently a Trustee of Windmill Hill City Farm, manages a small allotment and enjoys cuddles with her cat Bob whilst knitting odd creatures.

 Follow Bonnie on Twitter: @localcraftivist